np-overflow/vue/slides/day-two/3-nuxt-vue.md

 <v-clicks>

-* Nuxt is a framework for Vue, built on NodeJS
+* Nuxt is a framework for Vue, built on Node.js
 * Built in routing, data fetching utilities, etc
 * Optimized for speed
   * Near instant loading powered by Vite [^1]
   * See your changes right after saving the file
 * Build your Vue project for production
   * Automagically bundles and optimizes your code
-* Allows you to use libraries from [NPM](https://npmjs.com) (Node Package Manager) and other cool Vue features
+* Allows you to use libraries from [npm](https://npmjs.com) (Node Package Manager) and other cool Vue features

 </v-clicks>